 Read our handy guide - Beach & Sun Safety Tips.

 Emily is the safest swimming spot on the Island, in fact its probably one of the safest swimming spots in the world.
 The sparkling crystal clear waters of Emily are protected from the breakers and the southern ocean by a reef just off the Lone Pine headland.
-The beach is popular among families with young ones and if your looking for the ideal daily swim spot or somewhere calm for a snorkelling adventure then Emily is your best bet.
+The beach is popular among families with young kids and if you're looking for the ideal daily swim spot or somewhere calm for a snorkelling adventure then Emily is your best bet.
 There is a pontoon in the bay that makes for a nice breather while getting that daily swim in.

 On a calm day, Slaughter Bay is a great spot for snorkelling and if the swell is right the waves pick up nicely for a surf on the reef.
 The marine life on the reef is abundant with colourful tropical fish quite common among the coral.